BarnardNLP/lab-manual/lab-manual.md

 You are unlikely to meet the requirements for authorship if your contributions were limited to the following:

 - Running basic data analyses
 - Getting trained by one of the other project members on a project-related task
 - Training another project member on a project-related task
 - Sharing already-published tools or resources
-- Editing or commenting on a draft of the manuscript
+- Small editing or commenting on a draft of the manuscript

 If you have made a non-trivial contribution to a project but did not meet the requirements for authorship, you will instead receive a citation in